-Getting into the festive spirit already?
-Head to one of these markets in the run-up to the big day and experience all the delights the season has to offer
+Head to one of these markets in the run-up to Christmas and experience all the delights the season has to offer

 1. Dresden, Germany

-The pinnacle of Germany’s already impressive Christmas celebrations, Dresden’s Striezelmarkt has been going since 1434 and remains one of the most popular in the world, with over 2.5 million visitors enjoying the festivities every year.
+The pinnacle of Germany’s already impressive Christmas celebrations, Dresden’s Striezelmarkt has been going since 1434 and it remains one of the most popular in the world, with over 2.5 million visitors enjoying the festivities every year.
 Hundreds of elaborately decorated stalls sell artisan goods, mulled wine and German specialties such as stollen (a fruit bread that was once known as stroczel, and is the source of the market’s name), pretzels and bratwurst.
-The Altmarkt square also boasts one of the world’s largest usable Christmas arches, a fourteen-metre high Christmas pyramid, and a giant advent calendar in the form of a fairytale castle.

 2. Budapest, Hungary

 Set in Vörösmarty Square in the heart of the city, Budapest’s Christmas market has over 100 quaint wooden stalls offering quality handcrafted goods.
 There are also numerous food and drink stalls offering traditional fare such as goulash, gingerbread and chimney cakes (tall, tube-shaped cakes covered in caramelised sugar), as well as some delicious alternatives to mulled wine (look for blackcurrant rum punch).
 If the lights don’t give away the location, then just follow the smell of warm cinnamon and honey cakes.

 Before you go, use our Budapest travel guide to help you plan your trip.

 3. Copenhagen, Denmark